AGCoL SyMAP Queries UA

 Hit St If "=", both hit ends are to the same strand; if "!=", they are to different strands.

-Hit Type There are two alternative algorithms for clustering the hits on database creation.
+Hit Type There are two alternative algorithms for clustering the hits on database creation, which assign different hit types, as follows:

 Algo1: g2 (two genes), g1 (one gene), g0 (no genes).

 Algo2: E is exon, I is Intron, n is intergenic.
-There will be 2 characters, one for each project, where the 1st letter goes with the alphabetically lesser project name; e.g 'EI' indicates the hit covers A.thal exon(s) and Cabbage intron(s).
+There will be 2 characters, one for each gene, where the 1st letter goes with the alphabetically lesser project name;

 Gene&Hit Info: one row for each species